 Use of Fund Balance.
-The proposed Fiscal Year 2006 Core Education Budget includes \$23,000,000 of funding from unrestricted fund balance (see Table 3) for a number of one-time or limited duration commitments.
-These proposed investments do not produce any structural deficit in the ongoing Core Education Budget; fund balance resources are used to support one-time or limited duration investments.
+The proposed Fiscal Year 2006 Core Education Budget includes \$23,000,000 of funding from unrestricted fund balance (see Table 3) for a number of one-time or limited duration commitments:

 Support for Research

 \$10,000,000 of one-time support for the South Lake Union Phase 2 building.